notoriousb1t/just-animate-3-docs/docs/api/eases.md

 1. power(in, 4) = easeInQuart
 1. power(in, 5) = easeInQuint

-Instead of providing named 12+ named easings, it is nicer to simply provide a power function so the relationship between easings is clear and easy to move between.
-Try changing the number in the example to move between easings or better yet, create your own power easing!
+Instead of providing named 12+ named eases, it is nicer to simply provide a power function so the relationship between eases is clear and easy to move between.
+Try changing the number in the example to move between eases or better yet, create your own power ease!

 *Arguments*
 1. `type`: in, out, or in-out.
 The default value is in.